 For most personal injury * cases (with the exception of some medical negligence *, assault, and psychological injury cases) the personal injury claims * process starts with an application to the Injuries Board.
 Following an assessment by the Injuries Board, the case may follow through to court, depending on the situation.
 Some personal injury * cases do progress through to court while many others settle outside of court – meaning that the party at fault for the accident offers an amount of money as compensation and that the injured party accepts before reaching the stage of going to court.

 The Injuries Board

-Most personal injury claims * do not start in court, the claim process stats with the Injuries Board (formerly known as the Personal Injuries Assessment Board – PIAB).
+Most personal injury claims * do not start in court, the claim process starts with the Injuries Board (formerly known as the Personal Injuries Assessment Board – PIAB).
 The Injuries Board was set up in 2004 by Irish Government and its purpose is to assess claims for compensation for anybody who has been in an accident and suffered a personal injury *.

 Nearly all of people who apply to the Injuries Board do so with the help of a personal injury solicitor * to ensure that the process runs as smoothly as possible and that they get the maximum compensation they are entitled to.